pushowl/nacelle-pushowl-nuxt-module/README.md

 ### 0.7.0

 - Price drop and Back in stock automation support added.
 Just upgrading this package is enough to start using this.
-Just make sure the automations are enabled on the [PushOwl dashboard](https://dashboard.pushowl.com/automations)
+Refer the [automations section above](#6-browse-abandonment-price-drop-back-in-stock-automations-optional-if-enabled) to ensure everything is in place.

 ### 0.6.0

 - Browse abandonment support added.
 This feature works with 2.x and above version of Nacelle Nuxt Starter.
 Just upgrading this package is enough to start using this.
-Refer Browse abandonment section above to see how it works.
+Refer the [automations section above](#6-browse-abandonment-price-drop-back-in-stock-automations-optional-if-enabled) to ensure everything is in place.

 ### 0.5.0